BurgerAndreas/gad-ff/README.md

-# GAD-FF

-Directly predict the lowest Hessian eigenvalues and their eigenvectors for fast transition state search.
-Based on the HORM EquiformerV2 model, finetuned with extra prediction heads on the HORM DFT Hessians.
+# Molecular Hessians Without Derivatives

+A ML force field (interactomic potential) to directly predict the Hessian.
+Trained on small molecules from T1x and RGD1.

+Compared to autograd Hessians:
+- 10-70x faster for a single molecule of 5-30 atoms
+- 70x faster for a typical T1x batch in batched prediction
+- 3x memory reduction
+- Better accuracy (Hessian, Hessian eigenvalues and eigenvectors)
+- Better downstream accuracy (relaxation, transition state search, frequency analysis)

 ## Installation